graykevinb/graykevinb.github.io/index.md

 ### So I volunteered at a summer camp
  I love working with kids, and am willing to anything to make them smile.
 Even dress up as Thanos.
 Don't worry though, my ethics are as good as Captain America.
  ![](Thanos.jpg)

+ ### All and all
+I'm just about to graduate highschool.So internships, job offers, pro tips, or just a high five are all welcome.
+In conclusion here's my email: [kevin.gray.developer@gmail.com](kevin.gray.developer@gmail.com)